 Here is what’s involved in the revenue cycle:

-- Charge capture: Rendering medical services into billable charges.
+- Charge capture: Rendering medical services to billable charges.

 - Claim submission: Submitting claims of billable fees to insurance companies.